 Students love it.
 You can organize your notes by subject, track deadlines, and even build a study schedule.
 The free Plus plan for students helps too.

 But honestly?
 If you’re just looking for a simple note-taking app, Notion is overkill.
-And if you work in a large corporate environment with strict compliance requirements?
+And do you work in a large corporate environment with strict compliance requirements?
 Then you’ll probably run into limitations.
 Notion is built for flexibility, not for enterprise security or complex permission structures.

 Also not ideal: if you want a ready-made project management system.
 Notion gives you the tools, but you have to build the system.
 That takes time.